AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleRequirementsType/New_MappingObject.md

 RoleRequirementsType.New_MappingObject Method
 =============================================
-AutomationML 2.1 APIAdding a new MappingObject element to this RoleRequirements object.
+Adding a new MappingObject element to this RoleRequirements object.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)